Chinese Herbal Medicine

 There are three stages to wellness

-2. The second is corrective care, in which they target the underlying cause of illness/imbalance.
+2. The second is corrective care, in which your practitioner will target the underlying cause of illness/imbalance.
+This stage can last from months 2-6.

-3. The third is prophylactic care, when your practitioner prescribes formulas to strengthen your immune system and enhance normal function for general health maintenance and disease prevention.
+3. The third is maintenance care and ongoing.
+This is when your practitioner prescribes formulas to strengthen your immune system and enhance normal function for general health maintenance and disease prevention.

 Results with Chinese Herbal Medicine